 - The introduction of the revolution inhibited a fear among the masses that commercial farming would lead to unemployment and leave a lot of the labour force jobless.
 But the result seen was totally different there was a rise in rural employment.
 The tertiary industries such as transportation, irrigation, food processing, marketing, etc created employment opportunities for the workforce.

 - The Green Revolution in India majorly benefited the farmers of the country.
-Farmers not only survived but also prospered during the revolution their income saw a significant raise which enabled them to shift from sustenance farming to commercial farming.
+Farmers not only survived but also prospered during the revolution their income saw a significant rise which enabled them to shift from sustenance farming to commercial farming.

 Besides the positive impact, the revolution had a gloomy side too.
-Some of the negative effects of Green Revolution are stated below:
+Some of the negative effects of the Green Revolution are stated below:

-- Retardation of agricultural growth due to inadequate irrigation cover, shrinking farm size, failure to evolve new technologies, inadequate use of technology, declining plan outlay, unbalanced use of inputs and weaknesses in credit delivery system.
+- Retardation of agricultural growth due to inadequate irrigation cover, shrinking farm size, failure to evolve new technologies, inadequate use of technology, declining plan outlay, unbalanced use of inputs, and weaknesses in credit delivery system.

 - Regional dispersal of the evolution created regional inequalities.
-The benefits of the green revolution remained concentrated to the areas where the new technology was used.
+The benefits of the green revolution remained concentrated in the areas where the new technology was used.
 Moreover, since the revolution for the number of years remained limited to wheat production, its benefits were mostly accrued only to wheat-growing areas.

 - Interpersonal inequalities between large and small scale farmers.
 The new technologies introduced during the revolution called for substantial investments which were beyond the means of a majority of small farmers.
 Farmers having large farmlands continued to make greater absolute gains in income by reinvesting the earnings in farm and non-farm assets, purchasing land from the smaller cultivators, etc.